AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 ## Advertiser end-to-end workflow {#advertiser}

 As an advertiser, start by [onboarding your company](/help/guide/setup/onboard-organization.md) onto Real-Time CDP Collaboration.
 Use the [setup page](/help/guide/setup/setup-overview.md) to submit and then edit your company settings, add your preferred match keys that you will be working with, and decide which data to bring in.
-In the first release, the product allows you to [import audiences](/help/guide/setup/onboard-audiences.md) from Real-Time CDP only.
+In the first release, the product allows you to [import audiences](/help/guide/setup/onboard-audiences.md) from Adobe Experience Platform only.

 ![Discover, share, measure for advertisers.](/help/assets/end-to-end-workflow/discover-activate-measure.png)